shoaibali/silverstripe-typo3importer/README.md

 Run /dev/build?flush=all

-Add the line before to file silverstripe_urls.acl:
+Add the line below to file silverstripe_urls.acl:
 ```
 #!php